JoshuaKGoldberg/Goldblog/content/blog/tslint-to-eslint-config/index.md

 We heard you like linters, so we put a linter in your linter...
 <br />
 <small>
-File copied from Wikipedia under the Creative Commons Attribution 2.0 Generic license. [<a href="https://en.wikipedia.org/wiki/File:01_Petit_verdot.jpg"  rel="noopener noreferrer"target="_blank">source</a>]
+File copied from Wikipedia under the Creative Commons Attribution 2.0 Generic license. [<a href="https://en.wikipedia.org/wiki/File:01_Petit_verdot.jpg"  rel="noopener noreferrer" target="_blank">source</a>]
 </small>
 </em>